S-W-Williams/BannedStory4-revived/README.md

 So far I have been able to get the SWF running and circumvent the built in authentication so that the program starts and attempts to load assets.

 The remaining work required is re-creating its asset data.
-The program was exclusively hosted on maplesimulator.com, and all of its assets were stored on it's webserver.
+The program was exclusively hosted on maplesimulator.com, and all of its assets were stored on it's webserver, so unfortunately we don't have access to them.

 I have been able to successfully decompile the code using [jpexs-decompiler](https://github.com/jindrapetrik/jpexs-decompiler), but discovered that BannedStory 4 uses multple custom data format's that are interdependent on each other, so now we need to

 1. correctly reverse engineer the formats
-2. convert existing MapleStory data into BannedStory 4 formats.
+2. convert existing MapleStory data from .wz files into BannedStory 4 formats.

 So for I have been able to create test data that is loadable by the program, but more data and testing is needed before we can be sure the formats are correct.